 3. Statewide Program Review Update

 Rosati explained that MDHE has asked all institutions to respond to a list of low completers.
 A handout was distributed that showed a timeline that MDHE developed, and a summary document of what Southeast reported to MDHE regarding our list of low completers.
 Rosati stated that some institutions have up to 15 program deletions, and he expects statewide for there to be about 60 program deletions.

 1. Special Academic Council Meeting – Tuesday, November 16, 2010

 Rosati explained that there are two items on the agenda for the special Academic Council meeting scheduled for November 16th.
 The first is department merger proposals; the College of Education has a proposal to merge the Department of Elementary, Early, and Special Education and the Department of Middle and Secondary Education; the College of Science and Mathematics has a proposal to merge the Department of Computer Science and the Department of Physics and Engineering Physics.
-The second agenda item is the MA102 Graduation Requirement; the proposal for this is going to the University Studies Council for input on November 8th.
+The second agenda item is the MA102 Graduation Requirement; the proposal for this is going to the General Education Council for input on November 8th.